Trivia for All the Money in the World

 - Michelle Williams said that she would have felt unable to promote the film if Kevin Spacey had stayed in it because she felt so much affinity for the people that he had hurt.

 - Michelle Williams was paid "over 1,000 times less" than Mark Wahlberg for the re-shoots.
 Wahlberg was paid $1.5 million, while Williams received just $1,000 for the week's work.
-Many of initial reports neglect to mention that Williams herself requested to go without the pay entirely, or that Wahlberg shot many more of the reshoot scenes with Plummer than she did.
+Many of initial reports neglect to mention that Williams herself requested to go without pay entirely, or that Wahlberg shot many more scenes with Plummer than she did.
+After news of the discrepancy came to light, Wahlberg donated his entire re-shoot salary to the Time's Up Legal Defense Fund in Williams' name.
+His agency, WME (which is also Williams' agency), donated an additional $500,000.

 - Director Ridley Scott based this movie on the book "Painfully Rich: the Outrageous Fortunes and Misfortunes of the Heirs of J. Paul Getty" by John Pearson, which documented the kidnapping of John Paul Getty III.
 The infamous Getty abduction was also one of the inspirations for the book "Man on Fire" by A.J.
 Quinnell, which was adapted into Man on Fire (2004) by Scott's late brother, Tony Scott.

 - There is a scene at dawn when a Muezzin calls the town to prayer from a minaret.
 He is facing the rising sun, with the camera panning around.
-A very similar scene appears in Black Hawk Down (2001), also directed by Ridley Scott.
+This shot is taken from Black Hawk Down (2001), also directed by Ridley Scott.

 - Jean Paul Getty's phobias and eccentricities are somewhat reminiscent of Howard Hughes's.
 Getty was probably the only billionaire who regularly washed his own underwear, not to save money on laundry bills, but because he didn't like the detergent the laundry used.